openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_claims_by_trust_frameworks_same_claims.json}}

 In the above example, the RP asks for family and given name either under trust framework `gold` with an evidence of type `id_document` or under trust framework `silver` or `bronze` but with an evidence `utility_bill`.

+## Handling Unfulfillable Requests and Unavailable Data
+In some cases, OPs cannot deliver the requested data to an RP, for example, because the data is not available or does not match the RP's requirements.
+The rules for handling these cases are described in the following.

+Extensions of this specificiation MAY define additional rules or override these rules, for example

+* to allow or disallow the use of Claims depending on a scheme-specific checks,
+* to enable a finer-grained control of the RP over the behavior of the OP when data is unavailable or does not match the criteria, or
+* to abort transactions (return error codes) in cases where requests cannot be fulfilled.

+Important: The behavior described below is independent from the use of `essential` (as defined in Section 5.5 of [@!OpenID]).
+### Unavailable Data
+If the RP does not have data about a certain Claim, does not understand/support the respective Claim, or the End-User does not consent to the release of the data, the respective Claim MUST be omitted from the response.
+The OP MUST NOT return an error to the RP.
+If the End-User does not consent to the whole transaction, standard OpenID Connect logic applies.

+If an element is to be omitted that is required for a valid response, its parent elements MUST be omitted as well, recursively until the response is valid.

+### Data not Matching Requirements
+When the available data does not fulfill the requirements of the RP expressed through `value`, `values`, or `max_age`, the following logic applies:

+ * If the respective requirement was expressed for a Claim within `verified_claims/verification`, the whole `verified_claims` element MUST be omitted.
+ * Otherwise, the respective Claim MUST be omitted from the response.

+In both cases, the OP MUST NOT return an error to the RP.

+As above, if an element is to be omitted that is required for a valid response, its parent elements MUST be omitted as well, recursively until the response is valid.

 ### Error Handling